 🛡️ Emergency Fund Calculator

-Find out exactly how much you need in your emergency fund and how long it will take to get there.
-Financial experts recommend 3–6 months of expenses.
+Calculate how much you need in your emergency fund (3–6 months of expenses) and how long it will take to save it at your monthly contribution rate.

 Monthly Expenses